|Red, black, tan, cream

 The Shepherd Inu, or Shiba Inu German Shepherd mix is a cross between two energetic and lively breeds.
 It is not recommended for novice owners and, especially if it takes after the Shiba Inu, it can be a challenge to train and socialize.
 However, it is a loyal and protective breed that enjoys exercise and likes to spend time burning off energy.

 As well as its training and socialization requirements, shedding can be something of a challenge, with the breed needing regular brushing and being prone to regular blowout sheds.
 Before you consider any breed, it is important to consider your current and future circumstances.
-Adopt where possible and always ensure that you do your due diligence before buying one of this crossbreed from a breeder, no matter how low their prices or reasonable their offer.
+Adopt where possible and always ensure that you do your due diligence before buying one of these dogs from a breeder, no matter how low their prices or how reasonable their offer.